 When it announced pending changes last month, the FAA estimated that they wouldn’t take effect until early next year, since each airline had to test its fleet for electronic-signal tolerance and come up with a plan for implementing the new policies.

 But several air carriers — members of the Aviation Rulemaking Committee that approved the change — got a jump on the competition and submitted their plans as soon as the new rules were announced.
-JetBlue and Delta were among them.
-“JetBlue will allow the use of PEDs as quickly as we receive approval from the FAA, which can be as early as this afternoon,” spokesperson Tamara Young said in an interview with Yahoo Travel on Thursday shortly after the FAA's announcement.
+JetBlue Airways was one of them.
+“JetBlue will allow the use of PEDs as quickly as we receive approval from the FAA, which can be as early as this afternoon,” spokesperson Tamara Young said in an interview with Yahoo Travel shortly after the FAA's announcement.

 Getting the green light involves clearance from the FAA, which worked with a cross-industry panel of experts on the rule-making committee to recommend a certification path that will maintain airline safety.
 FAA spokesperson Kristie Greco told Yahoo Travel, “We wanted to include all voices in this review, so the ARC was composed of passenger-rights groups, electronics manufacturers, airlines, flight attendants and pilots.”
 Also on the committee were representatives from the technology industry, including Garmin and Amazon.